Ndidi Enenmor exploring domestic violence in debut novel

 With an apt title on an aesthetically designed cover page, Azuka’s dilemma could be felt by merely beholding the cover design before flipping through to read.

-“If They Tell The Story” is embedded with life’s lessons and is a must-read for everyone except children.
+“If They Tell The Story” is embedded with life’s lessons and is a must read for everyone except children.
 It would actually have been more desirable if children could also read as it would have served as a guide to a safer future.
-The book teaches how not to be entangled with certain acts such as blood covenant while ruled by lust and naivety.
-It also guides against getting carried away by riches or making opulence a yardstick for measuring a suitable suitor.
+The book teaches on how not be entangled with certain acts such as blood covenant while ruled by lust and naivety.
+It also guides against getting carried away by riches or making opulence a yard stick for measuring a suitable suitor.